Confluence Security Overview and Advisories

 Confluence does not directly support SSL/TLS.
 Administrators who are concerned about transport-layer security should set up SSL/TLS at the level of the Java web application server, or the HTTP proxy in front of the Confluence application.

-For more information on configuring Confluence for SSL, see: Running Confluence Over SSL or HTTPS
+For more information on configuring Confluence for SSL, see Running Confluence Over SSL or HTTPS.

-Session Management
+Session management

 Confluence delegates session management to the Java application server in which it is deployed.
 We are not aware of any viable session-hijacking attacks against the Tomcat application server shipped with Confluence.
 If you are deploying Confluence in some other application server, you should ensure that it is not vulnerable to session hijacking.

-Plugin Security
+Plugin security

 Confluence is written under the assumption that anyone given System Administrator privileges is trusted.
-System administrators are able, either directly or by installing plugins, to perform any operation that the Confluence application is capable of.
+System administrators are able, either directly or by installing apps, to perform any operation that the Confluence application is capable of.

 As with any application, you should not run Confluence as the root/Administrator user.
 If you want Confluence to listen on a privileged network port, you should set up port forwarding or proxying rather than run Confluence with additional privileges.
 Extra cautious administrators may want to consider running Confluence inside a chroot